Sales Onboarding: The 30-60-90 Day Plan for B2B Reps [2026]

 If you currently have no structured onboarding programme, here is how to build one:

-Start with the sales playbook.
+- Start with the sales playbook.
 Your onboarding programme teaches the playbook.
-If you do not have a documented playbook, create one first.
 You cannot train people on something that does not exist.

-Map the 30-60-90 framework to your specific context.
-Use the framework in this guide as your foundation, but customise the specifics to your product, market, and sales process.
-The structure stays the same — the content changes.
+- Map the 30-60-90 framework to your specific context.
+Use this guide as your foundation, but customise the content to your product, market, and sales process.

-Build the training materials.
-Product training decks, ICP documentation, persona cards, competitive battle cards, objection handling guides, sample sequences, and role-play scenarios.
-This takes time but only needs to be done once (and updated quarterly).
+- Build the training materials.
+Product decks, ICP documentation, persona cards, battle cards, objection guides, sample sequences, and role-play scenarios.
+Done once, updated quarterly.

-Create the assessment criteria.
-What does the rep need to demonstrate at each checkpoint?
+- Create the assessment criteria.
 Be specific.
 "Understands the product" is vague.
-"Can deliver a 3-minute product overview that covers the three primary use cases and two key differentiators" is measurable.
+"Can deliver a 3-minute product overview covering three primary use cases and two key differentiators" is measurable.

-Train the managers.
-The best onboarding programme in the world fails if managers do not execute it.
-Ensure every sales manager understands the programme, their role in it, and is held accountable for onboarding outcomes.
+- Train the managers.
+The best programme fails if managers do not execute it.
+Hold every sales manager accountable for onboarding outcomes.

-Measure and iterate.
+- Measure and iterate.
 After every new hire completes the programme, collect their feedback and review the metrics.
-What worked?
-What did not?
-What needs to change?
-Treat your onboarding programme like a product — ship it, measure it, improve it.
+Treat onboarding like a product — ship it, measure it, improve it.

 If you have an existing programme that is not working, audit it against this framework.
 Nine times out of ten, the gaps are in one of three places: insufficient shadowing in Phase 1, insufficient coaching in Phase 2, or no formal assessments between phases.
 Fix those three things and you will see immediate improvement.